This post includes affiliate links.

 7. Finally, repeat rows 1 through 4 which are above steps 2 through 6 until you reach the desired length of you project.

-Be sure to share the Honeycomb stitch as a link with the world on social media using the buttons above or below this stitch tutorial.
+If you have enjoyed this honeycomb crochet stitch tutorial, be sure to share the link with your crafty friends on social media using the buttons above or below this stitch tutorial.
 I hope you enjoy it.
 Thanks for sharing.